 How Long Does It Take to Get New Zealand eTA from Germany?

-Applicants will receive the approved NZ eTA through the provided email address.
-Once obtained, the New Zealand eTA will be electronically linked to the traveler’s passport.
+Applicants will receive the approved NZ eTA in PDF format through the provided email address.
+Once obtained, the New Zealand eTA will also electronically linked to the traveller’s passport.

-A copy of the NZ eTA in PDF format should be presented to border officials during border control upon entering New Zealand.
+A printed out copy of the NZ eTA should be presented to border officials during border control upon entering New Zealand.

 Applicants holding dual-citizenship are required to travel to New Zealand with the same passport used to complete the online NZ eTA application form.